Seven Sleepers: Jewish and Christian versions

 Early versions do not all agree on or even specify the number of sleepers.
-The Jews and the Christians of Najran believed in only three brothers; the East Syriac, five.
-Most Syriac accounts have eight, including a nameless watcher which God sets over the sleepers.
-However, in Islam their specific number is not mentioned.
-Qur'an 18:22 discusses the disputes regarding their numbers.
-The verse says:
+Some Jewish circles and the Christians of Najran believed in only three brothers; the East Syriac, five.
+Most Syriac accounts have eight, including a nameless watcher whom God sets over the sleepers.
+A 6th-century Latin text titled "Pilgrimage of Theodosius" featured the sleepers as seven people in number, with a dog named Viricanus.